While studying Chanukah, I noticed that we light exactly thirty-six candles during this festival. I decided to examine this number and its meaning.

 Remember that we do not "use" the Chanukah light.
 This is a reminder that this is not physical light.
 The miracle of the Chanukah oil burning for eight days with the oil of one day, occurred in 3597 A.M., this was the 36th centuries after the creation of the light of the first day of creation.
 Here is our number thirty-six again!

-The word light is the twenty-fifth word of the Torah, another allusion to Chanukah which occurred on Kislev 25, and the word light occurs thirty-six times in Torah[3].
-In the Torah we read that on the first day, G-d created light:
+I respond that the word light is the twenty-fifth word of the Torah, alluding to Chanukah which occurred on Kislev 25, and the word light occurs thirty-six times in Torah[1].
+In the Torah we read that on the first day, God created light:

 However, it was not until the fourth day that He created the luminaries, which give light: